Poke-Connect/poke-connect/README.md

 # Getting Started with Poke

-## About Poke
+## About Poke🚗
-Poke helps you share a ride and split costs for an eco-friendly and wallet-friendly way to travel.
+Poke helps you share a ride and split costs for an eco-friendly🌳 and wallet-friendly💰 way to travel.

 ## Tech Stack
 This is the frontend repo of Poke, we use React, Redux and Tailwind CSS.